Analysis: 3 GOP senators buck party to back Biden court pick

 “Is there any safe place in this polarized time?” she said.

-Associated Press writers Mary Clare Jalonick and Farnoush Amiri, videojournalist Rick Gentile, and Becky Bohrer in Juneau, Alaska, contributed to this report.
+Associated Press writers Mary Clare Jalonick and Farnoush Amiri, videojournalist Rick Gentilo, and Becky Bohrer in Juneau, Alaska, contributed to this report.

 EDITOR’S NOTE: Lisa Mascaro, the AP’s chief congressional correspondent, has covered Capitol Hill since 2010.
 Follow her on twitter at www.twitter.com/LisaMascaro